-Biologic therapy (also called immunotherapy) uses drugs to improve the way your body fights cancer.
-The therapy attempts to repair, stimulate, or enhance the immune system so that it can identify and fight cancer cells more effectively.
-It may be used alone or in combination with other treatments.
-A common form of biologic therapy is called Bacillus Calmette-Guérin (BCG).
+Biologic therapy uses drugs to help your body fight cancer.
+It tries to fix, alert, or boost the immune system so it can better find and kill cancer cells.
+It may be used alone or with other treatments.
+A common form is called Bacillus Calmette-Guérin (BCG).

 BCG is a form of the bacteria that causes tuberculosis.
-Biologic therapy uses a weakened form of the bacteria to stimulate the immune system and provoke it into killing the bladder cancer cells.
-A BCG solution is created and placed directly into the bladder through a catheter.
-The treatment is repeated weekly for 6 weeks.
-Some may require a second cycle.
+A weakened form of it alerts the immune system to kill the bladder cancer cells.
+A BCG solution is made and placed into the bladder through a tube.
+This is repeated weekly for 6 weeks.
+Some people may need a second cycle.

-In photodynamic therapy (phototherapy, PDT), photosensitizers, or light-sensitive molecules, are injected into the bloodstream.
-These molecules are absorbed by cells throughout the body but tend to remain longest in cancer cells.
-When these molecules are exposed to a special red light they cause cell damage and death.
-A transuretheral cystoscope is used to shine a red laser light onto the tumor.
-Photodynamic therapy is only effective on localized tumors.
-PDT may be used alone or in combination with other treatments
+In photodynamic therapy (PDT), light-sensitive molecules are injected into the bloodstream.
+These molecules are taken up by cells all over the body.
+But, they tend to stay the longest in cancer cells.
+They are destroyed with a special red laser light.
+The laser is used with a cystoscope.
+PDT only works on early stage bladder cancer.
+PDT may be used alone or with other treatments.

 Bladder cancer.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T115106/Bladder-cancer.
 Updated June 26, 2018.
 Accessed August 2, 2018.